ppolinaua/n8n-workflow-descriptions/Send-Google-Drive-files-to-Notion-database.md

 6. In the n8n workflow, add the folder URL to `On file upload` node.

 ## How it works
 When a Google Drive file is created in the folder you specified, the workflow sends the file to the Notion database you created.
+The workflow uses the `On file upload` node to trigger the workflow when a new file is created in the folder.
+The `Create database page` node creates a new page in the Notion database you created.